This profile originally appeared in the 2020-21 Giving Guide. Read the full magazine here.

 How you can help

-Each year, we place close to 1,500 volunteers in 150 Ottawa schools.
-They provide vital support to students to help meet their complex needs.
-Together, with teachers, our volunteers help students build core skills, grasp new concepts, close learning gaps, and develop greater self-confidence.
 Volunteers tell us that helping a student is one of the most fulfilling things they’ve done.
-Teachers tell us that caring volunteers make an immense difference to children in need of extra support.
+And year after year, teachers tell us that caring volunteers make an immense difference to children in need of extra support.

 Events and fundraising

-On October 21, 2017, the Spark Soirée, hosted at the Infinity Convention Centre, will engage you and your company in an evening of entertainment and networking with other community-minded individuals and business professionals, as well as executives from Ottawa’s four school boards.
-You will be recognized as a company that cares about student nutrition, and a company that invests so every child in Ottawa starts the school day ready to learn, and on equal footing with his or her peers.
+Join us in early March 2021 to virtually celebrate the 30th anniversary of the School Breakfast Program.
+Watch sparksoiree.ca for more details!.
+This fun event will engage you and your company in an evening of entertainment and networking with other community-minded individuals and business professionals, as well as executives from Ottawa’s four school boards.
+You will be recognized as a company that invests in every child in Ottawa starting the school day ready to learn on equal footing with their peers.
+Join us as we support K-12 students during this challenging year.

 Board members and executives

-Mike Belliveau, Regional Vice-President for Eastern Ontario, Royal Bank of Canada
+Regional vice-president for Eastern Ontario, Royal Bank of Canada